ethanrobson10/COMP3380/README.md

   ```

 ## Populating Database
-- The database has already been populated by executing the populate.SQL file
+- The database has already been populated by executing the 36 SQL file 'chunks' in the sql_chunks directory
+  (we separated the inserts for better efficiency).
-- Repopulating database is possible through the main interface by typing the 'repop' command
+- Repopulating the database is possible through the main interface by using the 'REPOP' command.

+## Additional Info
+- Our project connects to Drea's uranium account.
+The userid and password are stored in the data directory in the auth.cfg file.